metalbear-co/mirrord.dev/content/docs/guides/steal/index.md

 Run your process with mirrord using the steal configuration, then send a request to the remote target.
 The response you receive will have been sent by the local process.
 If you're using one of our IDE extensions, set a breakpoint in the function handling the request - your request should hang when the breakpoint is hit and until you continue the process.

 ## Stealing only a subset of the remote target's traffic
-For incoming HTTP traffic, mirrord also supports stealing a subset of the remote target's traffic.
+For incoming HTTP traffic (including HTTP2 and gRPC), mirrord also supports stealing a subset of the remote target's traffic.
 You can do this by specifying a filter on either an HTTP header or path.
 To specify a filter on a header, use the `feature.network.incoming.http_filter.header_filter` configuration:

 ```json